 High-resolution orthophotography from 2012 and 1-meter bare earth DEM LIDAR from 2011 available from the Utah AGRC (Figures 3A and 3B) were reviewed to obtain information about the geomorphology of the site area.
-Several bedrock lineaments (presumably contacts between subunits in the Norwood Formation) are evident of Figures 3A and 3B that are obscured across the Project by what appears to be a small landslide.
-The landslide head is slightly north of the proposed home; the failure then widens and descends downslope to the southwest to about 85-90 feet southwest of the home.
-A slight bulge is evident on both the 2012 aerial photo and 2011 LIDAR image in the toe area (Figures 3A and 3B).
-We note that this bulge is not evident on the surveyed topography on Figure 3C, which may be just an anomaly of the surveying methodology.
+Only the westernmost (upper) part of the small seasonal drainage reported by AGEC (2014) is evident on the 2012 photo (Figure 3A).
+Figures 3A and 3B also show the southeast part of the site straddles a landslide that appears to have originated to the southwest.
 Morphology of the landslide appears subdued or obscured, suggesting it may be an older feature (possibly latest Pleistocene to early Holocene in age).
-No evidence of other geologic hazards were observed on the air photos in the site area.
+The landslide trends northeastward across the southeast corner of the lot and then turns downslope toward the east (Figures 3A and 3B).